Sri Lanka Premier League: 2012 tournament

 In February 2012, SLC signed a renewed deal with Somerset Entertainment Ventures to hold the tournament in August 2012 at Colombo and Kandy, with the seven teams as originally planned.
-The BCCI has said that Indian players in the SLPL was a possibility.
+The BCCI said that Indian players in the SLPL was a possibility.
 The SLPL's partnership with the MCC Spirit of Cricket initiative was similar to the MCC–DLF partnership in the 2008 IPL.

 In June 2012, the seven provincial teams were changed to seven franchises, owned by private backers like the IPL and BPL.

 The SLPL was officially launched on 16 July 2012 at Cinnamon Grand Colombo in Colombo.
 SLC Chairman Upali Dharmadasa announced plans to add two more franchises in the following years in other regions.
 Like the IPL, the SLPL would have cheerleaders and other entertainment, with the official website, mascot, theme song and logo of the SLPL also launched on 16 July.

 The 2012 SLPL season was played in Colombo and Kandy from 11 to 31 August 2012.
 Out of the 24 matches scheduled, 23 took place and one was rained off.
 Every team played each other in a round-robin system.
 The top four ranking sides progressed to the knockout stage of semi-finals followed by a final at R. Premadasa Stadium, Colombo.
 Uva Next beat Nagenahira Nagas to become champions.